gcxchange-gcechange/security-pipeline/README.md

 ## Prerequisites

-You will need to setup a build variable secret named `NVD_API_KEY` to run the OWASP dependency scan.
+You will need to setup a pipeline secret variable named `NVD_API_KEY` to run the OWASP dependency scan.
 You can request a key [here](https://nvd.nist.gov/developers/request-an-api-key).

 ## Version